 ii) Capacity Building and Technical Assistance

-b) Staff training: Over 3,300 PO level officers have been trained on Implementation strategy of KGF Programme and Basic Agriculture and Technology Update.
-Besides, 260 PO level technical officers were trained on Modern Fish Cultivation and Management, Integrated Pest Management and Organic Fertilizer Management, Summer Tomato, Onion and Country bean Production Technology and Modern Rice Production Technology in the Horticultue Center of Department of Agricultural Extension (DAE), Bangaldeh Fisheries Research Institute (FRI), Bangladesh Agicultural Research Institute (BARI), Bangladesh Rice Research Institute (BRRI) and Bangalsdeh Agricultural University (BAU), respectively.
+b) Staff training: Nearly 3,800 PO-level officers have been trained on ‘Implementation Strategy of KGF Programme and Basic Agriculture and Technology Update’.
+In addition, 410 PO-level technical officers were trained on modern fish cultivation and management, integrated pest management and organic fertilizer management, summer tomato, onion, and country bean production technology and modern rice production technology in the Horticulture Center of thw Department of Agricultural Extension (DAE), Bangladesh Fisheries Research Institute (FRI), Bangladesh Agricultural Research Institute (BARI), Bangladesh Rice Research Institute (BRRI), and Bangladesh Agricultural University (BAU), respectively.

 iii) Suitable agricultural technologies implemented under KGF Programme

 - Production and post-harvest management of the mango variety of Gouromoti and Malta fruit under a two-storied orchard system has been established.
 A 2.5-acre orchard has been established using the very late mango variety Gouromoti in the first layer and the promising Malta variety BARI Malta1 as a second layer crop.
 A quality nursery has also been set up to raise quality saplings of promising vegetables and fruit varieties.

 - Under interventions on dairy cluster development and milk processing for safe Mozzarella cheese production, members are producing whey at the required temperature of pasteurization, so the quality of cheese has improved.

 - Through integrated agricultural production and market linkage services using coco-dust, 15,00,000 quality vegetable seedlings have been raised and members have earned Tk 21,00,000 by selling 13,00,000 seedlings.